 Midges, Munchies And More This Summer In Inverness

-It is a truth universally acknowledged – when the winds of winter subside and the promise of summer lingers in the air, swarms of parasitic beasties lie in wait biding their time to wreak havoc on the Scottish Highlands.
-The scourge of the Highlands, these pesky dormant midges hatch forth in the thousands in the height of Summer to terrorise locals and tourists alike.
-Which is why if you are spending this Summer in Inverness, we thought it best to share a few wee local titbits to dealing with midges in the Highlands.
+It is a truth universally acknowledged.
+When the winds of winter subside and the promise of summer lingers in the air, swarms of parasitic beasties lie in wait.
+Biding their time to wreak havoc on the Scottish Highlands.
+The scourge of the Highlands, these pesky dormant midges hatch forth in the thousands in the height of summer to terrorise locals and tourists alike.
+So for those spending this summer in Inverness, we thought it best to share a few wee local titbits to dealing with Highland midges.

 Never Underestimate The Enemy

 While a midge’s bite is more irritating than painful, a large swarm can still do some damage.
 Which means all selfie moments are lost as you spend the rest of your Scottish Highland holiday closely resembling your grandmother’s old pincushion.
 Luckily for you, there are ways to protect yourself from these femme fatales.
-Since midges are most likely to attack at dawn or dusk, hitting the snooze button or enjoying a sundowner in the Conservatory is more than a traditional holiday perk.
-In fact, we highly recommend it for your own protection. 😉
+When out and about, you can check the Midge Forecast (yes, that is a real thing), cover up bare skin and use a midge repellent, to keep the little beasts at bay.

 Cloudy With A Chance Of Midges

 Cloudy, damp, windless summer days in the Highlands are the perfect hunting grounds for unsuspecting midge victims.
 But a gentle breeze can blow a horde of these ferocious flying warriors off course.
 Their tiny wings also mean they have trouble keeping up with you.
 So if midge weather is imminent when outdoors, simply pick up the pace and you will be fine.
-You can also keep an eye on the Midge Forecast (yes, that is a real thing), or try out a local repellent or two.
+And since midges are most likely to attack at dawn or dusk, hitting the snooze button or enjoying a sundowner in our Conservatory is more than a traditional holiday perk.
+In fact, we highly recommend it for your own protection. 😉